-- trigger name: represents the required symbolic name of the trigger as a string. - trigger_description: represents the optional description string for the corresponding trigger_name. - event_type_name: represents the required name of the TOSCA Event Type that would be monitored on the identified resource (node). - time_interval_for_trigger: represents the optional time interval that the trigger is valid for.

-- event_filter_definition: represents the optional filter to use to locate the resource (node) or capability attribute to monitor. - attribute_constraint_clause: represents the optional attribute constraint that would be used to test for a specific condition on the monitored resource. - operation_definition: represents the required action to take if the event and (optionally) condition are met.
+- trigger_name: represents the required symbolic name of the trigger as a string. - trigger_description: represents the optional description string for the corresponding trigger_name. - event_name: represents the required name of an event associated with an interface notification on the identified resource (node). - time_interval_for_trigger: represents the optional time interval that the trigger is valid for. - event_filter_definition: represents the optional filter to use to locate the resource (node) or capability attribute to monitor. - condition_clause_definition: represents one or multiple attribute constraint that can be monitored.and that would be used to test for a specific condition on the monitored resource. - list_of_activity_definition: represents the list of activities that are performed if the event and (optionally) condition are met.
+The activity definitions are the same as the ones used in a workflow step.
+One could regard these activities as an anonymous workflow that is invoked by this trigger and is applied to the target(s) of this trigger's policy.

-3.6.19 Workflow activity definition
+3.6.23 Activity definitions

-1598 A workflow activity defines an operation to be performed in a TOSCA workflow.
-Activities allows to:
+An activity defines an operation to be performed in a TOSCA workflow step or in an action body of a policy trigger.